When you’re in a profession that provides a service you’re guaranteed to deal with difficult customers.

 2. Engage the Patient

-Some patients will get upset if they feel they are being blown off.
+Some patients may become upset if they feel ignored or dismissed.

-Some patients especially the ones who don’t have family or friends might resort to anger and agitation to get attention.
+Others, especially those who lack family or friends, may resort to anger and agitation in order to receive attention.

-To them, negative attention is better than no attention at all.
+For these patients, receiving negative attention is better than receiving no attention at all.

 3. Is the patient confused